-Loved ones can also call prescription drug hotlines and find out more about pill addiction, interventions, rehabilitation, and other addiction care options.
+Loved ones can also call prescription drug hotlines and find out more about pill addiction, interventions, rehab program, and other addiction care options.

-If you have someone that you care about and suspect that they have a prescription medication addiction problem CALL 1-888-497-6879.
+If you have someone that you care about and suspect that they have a prescription medication addiction problem CALL US.